Your medical team will continue to check on you regularly to make sure your new immune system is working properly and to monitor any side effects.

 The frequency of these appointments will decrease over time and eventually you will be seen yearly, to check everything is still ok.

-Your medical appointments and contact details of your medical team can be tracked and saved using Anthony Nolan’s free My Transplant Tracker app.
+Your medical appointments and contact details of your medical team can be tracked and saved using Anthony Nolan’s free My Transplant Tracker mobile phone app.

-You will probably still have regular check-ups but they will happen less often.
-As you approach one year post-transplant these check-ups will probably be fortnightly, but it varies from hospital to hospital.
-During this time, you may also have a bone marrow test (where a small bone marrow sample is taken and analysed) or a PET-CT scan.
+You will probably have regular check-ups at the hospital but they will happen less often.
+At three months and one year after your transplant you may also have a bone marrow test (where a small bone marrow sample is taken and analysed) or a PET-CT scan.
 They are both used to monitor your progress and to confirm that your blood cancer or blood disorder has not returned.

-You will probably be monitored less often now, perhaps only every three months.
-But you’ll always have a point of contact, normally your clinical nurse specialist (CNS) or transplant co-ordinator.
+No matter how long it's been since your transplant, you'll always have a point of contact, normally your clinical nurse specialist (CNS) or transplant coordinator.

 You will have a full health assessment after every year.
 Your medical team will keep an eye on whether you’re experiencing any late effects of transplant.

 Vaccinations – During your transplant your immune system is replaced, which means the vaccines you had as a child will no longer work.
 You will be unable to have any vaccine that’s based on a live virus or bacteria because they are unsuitable for people with a potentially weakened immune system – these include the TB and MMR (measles, mumps and rubella) vaccines.

 Your transplant team and GP will schedule and give your new vaccinations to you.
 For some vaccines this normally happens at least six months after transplant but others are given after two years.